This example intends to show two things - UI options and 3D views.

 3dDir parameter and no other images directly under this path.

-The subfolders should contain equal amount of images for each row of the 3D object.
+The subfolders should contain an equal amount of images for each row of the 3D object.

-The number of images in each row (subfolder) must be equal and their resolution of all images must be equal too.
+The number of images in each row (subfolder) must be equal, and the resolution for all images must be same too.